silvmer/SilvOCR/README.md

-# 🔍 SilOCR
+# 🔍 SilvOCR
 **Local-First Batch Transcription Station**

-SilOCR is a lightweight, privacy-focused tool that allows you to transcribe text from images directly in your browser.
+SilvOCR is a lightweight, privacy-focused tool that allows you to transcribe text from images directly in your browser.
 Since it runs locally using `Tesseract.js`, your images never leave your device.

 ## ✨ Features
 * **Privacy First:** No servers, no uploads.
 Everything happens on your machine.